Aditya125031/Devember-CQ/README.md

 Click New OAuth App.

-Set Homepage URL to http://localhost:3000.
+Set Homepage URL to http://localhost:3000 (or your production URL).

 Set Authorization Callback URL to http://localhost:8000/auth/callback.